skewten-incubator/vpr/README.md

 * `icecast` - The Icecast XSL files and sample config
 * `daemon` - Node.js app for monitoring the radio
 * `web` - The static HTML files for the website
+* `update-vpr-data` - A shell script that wget's the API's /_/icecheck route

 <a name='setup'></a>